zicna/rails-blog-nested-forms/TUTORIAL.md

 ####`posts/_form.html.erb`

 Notice we are using `#fields_for`.
-This method creates a scope around a specific model object, which in our case is `#form_for`, but doesn't create the form tags themselves.
+This method creates a scope around a specific model object, which is `#form_for`, but doesn't create the form tags themselves.
 This makes `#fields_for` suitable for specifying additional model objects in the same form.
+Reade more <a href="http://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-fields_for"here</a>.

 If you inspect the `html` of our form, you can see that our params are set up nicely, thanks to `#accepts_nested_attributes_for`, which we have included in our `Post` model.